Congratulations! You’ve just been promoted to office manager, hence why you stumbled upon this page in the first place.

 How to Be a Good Manager

 Let’s say you’ve been an office manager for a few months now.
 You’re doing everything by the books and you are paving your own path towards being a good manager.

 If you’re still unsure about where you fall when it comes to being a good office manager, here are a few things to keep in mind.

 Lead By Example

 If there’s one thing to remember about being a good office manager, it’s that you must be able to lead by example.

-So, if you hold your employees to a certain standard, then you must hold yourself to those standards as well.
-Otherwise, you’re employees will find a reason not to abide by said standards.
+So, if you hold your employees to certain standards, then you must hold yourself to those standards as well.
+Otherwise, your employees will find a reason not to abide by said standards.

 This comes back around to upholding excellent communication abilities.
 As an office manager, if you are honest with your employees they will reciprocate.